Copyright for researchers

 What are Creative Commons licences?

 Creative Commons licences allow for the free copying, distribution and adaptations of works.
-Creative Commons offer six licences and how people can use different works, depends on the which licence has been applied.
+Creative Commons offer 6 licences and how people can use different works depends on which licence has been applied.
 Anyone can apply a Creative Commons licence to their work.

 For information about the different types of Creative Commons licences and how you can apply them to your work, please see our section on Creative Commons, or go directly to the Creative Commons website.

 The ALCS (Authors' Licensing and Collecting Society) is a non-for-profit, membership organisation for writers that collects royalty money due to UK works (books, articles and scripts) from around the world and then distributes the money owed to members.
 The money they collect is from 'secondary uses' of works, such as photocopies, digital reproductions and educational recordings.
 Anyone who has ever written anything that has been published or broadcast can join.

 Please see the ALCS website for further information.

 Can I include the work of others in my publication?